BuffaloFan32/Getting-and-Cleaning-Data-Project/README.md

 # Attached Files
-CodeBook.md - A description of the variables in the R code run_analysis.R - Script that downloads the files from the zip above and produces a tidy table of average data for all variables, activities and participants.
+CodeBook.md - A description of the variables in the R code run_analysis.
+R - Script that downloads the files from the zip above and produces a tidy table of average data for all variables, activities and participants.